SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/08.Numbers-sum-web-04.png)

-This is the screen that comes up next:
+It is the screen that comes up next:

 ![](assets/chapter-1-images/08.Numbers-sum-web-05.png)